DeBeque

 Aspen, Snowmass

-A career exploration platform where local employers and the workforce of the future come together
+Is a career exploration platform where local employers and the workforce of the future come together

-to find students and students to find experiences.
-It’s simple, straightforward and a win-win for our communities in the Roaring Fork Valley and Colorado River Valley.
+Sponsored by the Colorado River BOCES, CareerConfluence is a direct link for employers to find students and for students to find real world experiences.
+It’s simple, straightforward, and effective way to create a win-win for our communities across the Roaring Fork and Colorado River Valleys.

 Our Goals

-Students
+Students & Parents

 A work-based learning experience is a great way to explore the real world of work.
 Make connections, gain experience, and build skills across a variety of career pathways.